hiroshimamiya/EPIB685/README.md

 Permission of the instructor.
 Basic understanding in biostatistics and epidemiologic study design is highly recommended.
 Students who did not complete Introduction to Epidemiology (equivalent to EPIB601), Inferenceial Statistics (EPIB607) and Introduction to Data Analysis in Health Science (understanding in generalized linear models) - equivalent to EPIB621 should contact the instructor to obtain required reading materials to prepare for the course.

-## Course description
+## Course format
-This course is intended to build the foundational knowledge in epidemiologic approaches to investigate the population distribution and etiologic association of environmental risk factors on health, with a focus on research design and critical appraisal.
+ - This course is intended to build the foundational knowledge in epidemiologic study design, critical appraisal, data anlaysis, and communication to investigate and disseminate the population distribution and etiologic association of environmental risk factors on health.

-Methods of instruction will feature lectures, student-led presentations, and an interactive lab session.
-The focus will be on the understanding and critical appraisal of modern epidemiological research.
+ -  Methods of instruction will feature in-person lecture and small-group discussion, student-led presentation, and interactive lab session.

 ## Learning Objectives
 The primary outcome is to appreciate and interpret environmental epidemiological study designs and research methods.
-By the end of the course, students should be able to read a published paper in environmental epidemiology and to appreciate the methods and interpret the findings from a population health perspective.
+By the end of the course, students should be able to read a published paper in environmental epidemiology and to appreciate the methods and interpret the findings from a population health perspective, while communicating critical public health issues using storymaps.

-Specific learning objectives are:
+**Specific learning objectives are:**
 - To understand the design and interpretation of the main study designs in environmental epidemiology: cohort, case-control, and cross-sectional studies.
 - To construct an appropriate epidemiologic research question and devise an appropriate study design using available data that address challenges related to the measurement of environmental data.
 - To Effectively communicate research design and public health issues through storymaps and oral presentations .